thoellt/thoellt.github.io/_publications/2018_cytofast.md

 ---
 layout: publication
-title: "Cytofast: A Workflow for Visual and Quantitative Analysis of Flow and Mass Cytometry Data to Discover Immune Signatures and Correlations"
+title: "Cytofast: A workflow for visual and quantitative analysis of flow and mass cytometry data to discover immune signatures and correlations"
 key: 2018_cytofast
 date:   2018-10-24 12:00:00
 permalink: /publications/2018_cytofast/